 Waistcoats - If you choose to add a waistcoat to your look, Gieves & Hawkes suggest: "Your waistcoat shouldn’t pull at the buttons but should give a flattering silhouette through the waist.
 Most waistcoats (or vests in the States) come with a strap and buckle on the back to adjust after a big lunch."

-The Fabric and Pattern
+Fabric & Pattern

 "My advice is to stick with solid-colour suiting fabric rather than patterns since it's hard to see exactly how stripes or a pin dot can be on a computer screen.
 A flat plain can be a safe bet and a classic buy," advises Meera.
 "Our great SB2 fashion suits in a grey or subtle linear checks are ideal for work with a touch of trend.
-However, if you feel the need for something more snazzy - then go for our beautiful Italian window check, double-breasted suit which is a must for AW14," she adds.
+However, if you feel the need for something more snazzy - then go for our beautiful Italian window check, double-breasted suit which is a must for the season," she adds.

-When it comes to season and occasion, Canali suggests: "For Autumn/Winter, Canali is focusing on fine, super-soft wool felts and flannels to provide lightweight warmth.
+When it comes to season and occasion, Canali suggests: "For autumn/winter, Canali is focusing on fine, super-soft wool felts and flannels to provide lightweight warmth.
 The occasion is just as important – formal events might call for a more decorative fabric like velvet, but crafted into a contemporary design."

 For a suit that works all-year round, Meera recommends: "Most guys now need a wardrobe full of suits to transcend the seasons – resistant fabrics like our Harrods of London Zealander suits are great for durability and for everyday travel as the fabric doubles as travel-resistant cloth while keeping the fine micron quality."